December 8, 2025

 How We Can Help

-If you’d like support with your LOCI or your Regular Decision applications, feel free to reach out.
+If you’d like help maximizing your chances after a Duke ED deferral, feel free to reach out.

-Possible Outcomes at Duke Early Decision
+Duke Early Decision Outcomes

-• Deferred to Regular Decision
+Deferred to Regular Decision

-• Denied
+Denied

 Duke Early Decision Acceptance Rate